Accelerating the sale of assets, is it enough for Egypt to pay $30 billion in foreign obligations?

 Accelerate the sale of assets

-In light of this situation, Egypt resorted to the most difficult option, which is selling assets in exchange for debts, as Egypt offered Gulf and Western countries to replace its debts with assets, in an indication of the inability to repay debts, whose service amounted to about 102.5% of its budget revenues for the fiscal year 2022-2023, which began the first last July.
+In light of this situation, Egypt resorted to the most difficult option, which is selling assets in exchange for debts, as Egypt offered Gulf and Western countries to replace its debts with assets, in an indication of the inability to repay debts, whose service amounted to regarding 102.5% of its budget revenues for the fiscal year 2022-2023, which began the first last July.

 On June 14, Egyptian President Abdel Fattah El-Sisi called on Saudi Arabia and the UAE to transfer their deposits with the Central Bank of Egypt to investments in Egypt.